Browse Articles

 Beginner

 Microsoft SQL Server is a Relational Database Management System(RDBMS) developed by Microsoft.
-It is designed to run on a central server, so that multiple users can access the same data simultaneously.
-Generally users access the database through an application.
+It is designed to run on a central server so that multiple users can access the same data simultaneously.
+Generally, users access the database through an application.
+In this SQL Server tutorial, we'll understand the SQL Server from the basics covering its architecture, components, services, etc.

 SQL Server Release History